PennyLaneAI/catalyst/doc/dev/transforms.rst

 The pattern-based approach to transformations is not limited to small peephole optimizations like the one above, in fact all transformation passes in Catalyst currently use either regular rewrite patters or dialect conversion patterns.
-Let's take a quick look at the finite difference method in Catalyst for example.
+Let's take a quick look at the finite-difference method in Catalyst for example.

 The starting point for the transformation is the differentiation instruction in our gradient dialect